tvsnarayana/tech-interview-handbook/domain/front-end.md

   - How would you ensure clicking on this picture would go to a specific link?
   - How would you ensure the child is positioned in the top right of the parent picture?
 - If you were building a search tool and wanted search results to pop up as you typed but the server call was taxing, write a function that gets called on every key down but calls the server when the user stops typing for 400ms.
-- How many times would `addEventListener('scroll', handleScroll);` run as the user looks at their News Feed?
+- How many times would `document.addEventListener('scroll', handleScroll);` run as the user looks at their News Feed?
 And what would be user experience if the `handleScroll` function takes 100ms to execute.
 How could you implement debouncing?
 Say you wanted the `handleScroll` function to be called only after 200ms has passed between scroll events.
 - Pretty print JSON object.

 ## Google